dcunited001/dcunited001.github.io/_drafts/electro-neuro-spatio-temporal-ion-electron-flux-duality.md

   of electrical flow enabled by the state of ions in neural networks
   - electrons and waves of electrical spikes moving through the brain gradually shape the ion distributions
+    - from a systems theory perspective, the two general types of bioelectrical effects here are bidirectional.
   - the current state of ion flows are like the values of matrices in a neural network on tensor flow
+    - update this statement

 ### Short Term